Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Effects of the exponent on the robustness and the shortest loops

 \subsection{Tunable power-law exponents in generated SF networks}

-The generated SF networks by Price models \cite{price1976general} follow the tails of power-law in degree distributions with exponents $\gamma$ from $\gamma=2.1$ to $\gamma=4.0$ as shown in Figure~\ref{fig:degree_distributions}(a)-(d).
-Small nonlinear deviations appear in the heads, however, the deviations are necessary to keep $\langle k \rangle$ under the same condition.
-Remember the discussions for Eqs. (\ref{eqn:p_k}) and (\ref{eqn:avg_degree}).
+The generated SF networks by DSM models \cite{dorogovtsev2000structure} follow the tails of power-law in degree distributions with exponents $\gamma$ from $\gamma=2.1$ to $\gamma=4.0$ as shown in Figure~\ref{fig:degree_distributions}(a)-(d).
+We visualize the standard deviations shown as blue shaded areas in log-log plot, because the fluctuations of $P(k)$ are extremely small and hard to be observed in linear-scale plots.
+Since the fluctuations of $P(k)$ over 100 realizations are very small, the results are statistically stable.
+Detailed variance values are provided in the Supplementary Information.

 Figure~\ref{fig:kmax_variance_gamma}(a)(b) show that both the maximum degree $k_{\max}$ and the variance $\sigma^2$ of the degree distribution decrease monotonically as exponent $\gamma$ increases.
-Since the slope becomes steeper for larger $\gamma$ in the log-log plot of $P(k)$ versus $k$ (see Figure \ref{fig:degree_distributions}), the width of $P(k)$ is narrower with smaller $k_{max}$ and variance $\sigma^2$.
-However, a hub still exists even for larger $\gamma$ because of the convergence of large $k_{max} \approx 50 > \langle k \rangle$ in Figure \ref{fig:kmax_variance_gamma}(a).
+Remember the definition $\sigma^2 = \langle k^2 \rangle - \langle k \rangle^2$.
+Since the slope becomes steeper for larger $\gamma$ in the log-log plot of $P(k)$ versus $k$ (see the orange lines in Figure \ref{fig:degree_distributions}), the width of $P(k)$ is narrower with smaller $k_{max}$.
+However, hubs still exist even for larger $\gamma$ because of the convergence of large $k_{max} \approx 50 > \langle k \rangle$ in Figure \ref{fig:kmax_variance_gamma}(a).
 Moreover, we remark that the variance $\sigma^2$ of $P(k)$ is also convergent to a non-zero value for $\gamma>3.0$ in Figure \ref{fig:kmax_variance_gamma}(b).
 These convergences affect on the robustness index $R$ and the average length $\langle l \rangle$ of the shortest loops as shown later.